 Fees and Terms & Conditions

-The scale of fees charged for plot purchase or reservation are the same for the Original Formal, New Formal and Woodland Burial Grounds.
-The Council requests that, where plots are reserved by purchasers for their own use, they are notified of the contact details for the next of kin, or the person to which ownership of the plot will transfer, if known.
+The scale of fees charged for plot purchase are the same for the Original Formal, New Formal and Woodland Burial Grounds.
+The Council requests that when plots are purchased they are notified of the contact details for the next of kin, or the person to which ownership of the plot will transfer, if known.

 Different scales of fees are charged as follows: